haimlust/Finding-Lane-Lines/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline

-Shadows on the lanes may interrupt our  color masking scheme.
+Shadows on the lanes may interrupt our  color masking scheme.  as can be observed in in the challenge video

 Only  the straight lane lines are detected and not lines  with curvature.